Is an Exposed Aggregate Driveway Right for You?

 Exposed Aggregate vs. Stamped Concrete: Which to Choose

-Stamped concrete ($12–20/sq ft) wins on visual impact and design variety.
+Stamped concrete ($12–20/sq ft) wins on visual impact and design variety — if a specific look is the goal, stamped gives more options.
 Exposed aggregate ($8–14/sq ft) wins on durability, traction, and low maintenance.
 Choose stamped if you want a specific visual outcome.
-Choose exposed aggregate if you want a surface that handles weather and traffic with minimal fuss and ages gracefully without showing wear.
+Choose exposed aggregate if you want a surface that handles weather and vehicle traffic with minimal fuss and ages gracefully without requiring color upkeep.
+On driveways specifically, exposed aggregate's durability advantage over stamped is more significant than it is on patios.

 Pros

-Excellent slip resistance — far better than smooth concrete.
-Hides tire marks and surface imperfections.
+Excellent slip resistance — far better than smooth concrete, and comparable to broom finish without the directional texture.
+Hides tire marks and surface imperfections well.
 Stands up to freeze-thaw cycles well when properly sealed.
-And the pea gravel or river stone look is genuinely attractive without requiring color maintenance.
+The pea gravel or river stone look is genuinely attractive without requiring the color maintenance that stamped finishes demand.
+And unlike stamped concrete, exposed aggregate improves with light wear — the aggregate polishes subtly over time.

 Cons